National Finals Rodeo: Events

 The All-around world title is awarded at the end of the NFR to the highest-earning cowboy who has regularly competed in more than one event during the year.
 In addition to world championships, an average winner is crowned in each event.

 Note: Steer roping is publicized separately and its finals are held separately at the National Finals Steer Roping (NFSR).
 The National Finals Breakaway Roping (NFBR), held in conjunction with the NFR since 2020, has been held to determine the WPRA's world champion breakaway roper.

 Since the NFR is extremely popular, it sells out all seats for all of the events.
-Many casinos carry the events live in their sports books or host special parties to accommodate all of the fans in town who cannot get tickets for the events.
+Many casinos carry the events live in their sportsbooks or host special parties to accommodate all of the fans in town who cannot get tickets for the events.
 Most of the major hotels and casinos book special entertainment into their showrooms with a country theme offering many of the regular shows an extended break.